Welcome to the Walled

 The Gardens have classic and contemporary features such as; the 'hot' Herbaceous Border; the Blue Garden; the Sub-Tropical Walk; and a Victorian style fernery, amongst others.
 There is also a botanical glasshouse where arid, sub-tropical and tropical plants can be seen and two smaller gardens within the walls (The Bishop's and Australasian Gardens) are areas of real tranquillity.

-The Gardens, located near Bridgwater, provide a superb facility for students at Bridgwater College Cannington Centre to gain essential hands-on experience working with a whole range of plant groups, and many of the plants on sale in the plant shop have been grown on-site at Cannington.
+The Gardens, located near Bridgwater, provide a superb facility for students at Bridgwater College Cannington Centre to gain essential hands-on experience working with a whole range of plant groups.
+Most of the plants on sale in the Plant Nursery have been grown on-site at Cannington.
 View our video on YouTube.

 We are a dog friendly visitor attraction.
 For information on our sustainability and wildlife practices, click here.
 We also have free WiFi available in our Tea Room for visitors.